Nigeria Moves Toward Automatic Tax Assessment as Enforcement Intensifies

 ·2 min read

-The automated tax which is supported by third-party reporting from banks, captures revenue level and links to buyer expense records.
-This enables continuous monitoring and allows to be flagged automatically, limiting the scope for underreporting or margin manipulation.
+The automated tax framework, supported by third-party reporting from banks, captures revenue data and links it directly to buyer-side expense records.
+This enables continuous monitoring of transactions, allowing discrepancies to be flagged automatically and reducing opportunities for underreporting or margin manipulation.

-According to Tania Davids, transformation lead at KPMG, "In a future world, five to now, we're looking at our returns in an automated fashion."
-The reform is part of the government's efforts to address the country's fiscal strain, with a of N23.85 trillion in the 2026 budget.
+According to KPMG transformation lead Tania Davids, tax compliance is moving toward full automation.
+“In five to ten years, we’re looking at returns being processed in an automated fashion,” she said.
+The reform forms part of the government’s broader effort to address fiscal strain, including a projected ₦23.85 trillion deficit in the 2026 budget.

-The shift to an automated system is expected to widen the effective tax net, as authorities will be able to validate submissions in near real-time and potentially pre-fill returns, transforming self-assessment into algorithmic verification.
+The shift is expected to widen the effective tax net by allowing authorities to validate submissions in near real time and potentially pre-fill returns.
+In effect, traditional self-assessment may give way to algorithm-driven verification.

-However, the success of the reform depends investment in analytics infrastructure, cybersecurity, system integration, and skilled personnel.
-As Adeniyi Adeyemi, Group Head of Tax at Sterling Financial, noted, "We needed decision-making to rest on person; there was a clear protocol on escalation."
+However, the system’s success depends on sustained investment in analytics infrastructure, cybersecurity, system integration, and skilled personnel.
+As Adeniyi Adeyemi, Group Head of Tax at Sterling Financial Holdings Company, noted, effective oversight requires clear governance structures and escalation protocols.
+Automation may reduce discretion, but it also demands stronger internal processes.

-For businesses, the reform alters the compliance equation, shifting from periodic defense to continuous reconciliation.
-Companies will need to ensure that their accounting records reconcile with transaction-level data accessible to authorities, and tax functions are likely to move closer to finance and technology teams, with greater board-level oversight of compliance risk.
+For businesses, the reform fundamentally alters the compliance equation — shifting from periodic defense to continuous reconciliation.
+Accounting records must reconcile with transaction-level data accessible to tax authorities, and tax functions are likely to move closer to finance and technology teams, with greater board-level oversight of compliance risk.

-While the automated system is expected to reduce disputes over whether revenue exists, disagreement may shift to classification, deductibility, during the transition from legacy systems.
-As enforcement expands over the next two years, tax administration is moving from voluntary disclosure toward data-backed validation, and companies will need to adapt to the.
+While automation may reduce disputes over whether revenue exists, disagreements could shift toward classification and deductibility, particularly during the transition from legacy systems.
+As enforcement expands over the next two years, tax administration is moving from voluntary disclosure toward data-backed validation.

-As the automated tax assessment system becomes fully operational, companies be prepared to comply, will need to ensure that the system is fair, efficient, and reducing tax evasion.
+As the automated tax assessment system becomes fully operational, companies will need to invest in readiness, while regulators must ensure the framework remains fair, secure, and efficient in reducing tax evasion without imposing excessive compliance burdens.

 Share:XWhatsApp